NicholasJonesCode/composers-project-dashboard/README.md

 * Spring Security / Basic Encryption
 * Spring Sessions / HTTP sessions
 * Extensive learning of CSS elements, usage, and techniques
-* Extended learning of the technologies learned in LC101: Java, Spring, Spring JPA, Thymeleaf, CSS...
+* Extended learning of the technologies learned in LaunchCode's LC101: Java, Spring, Spring JPA, Thymeleaf, CSS...
 * Creating custom validation annotations like the ones in javax.validation.constraints
 * Using an API SDK and basic OAuth2/Authentication flows (Dropbox's, specifically)